DhivyaKK/ch05-password-generator/README.md

 5. A confirmation is prompted to include special characters.
 A click on option 'OK' records it as a YES and click on option 'Cancel' records it as a NO.
 6. A confirmation is prompted to include numeric values.
 A click on option 'OK' records it as a YES and click on option 'Cancel' records it as a NO.
 7. Following the last prompt, a password of chosen length is displayed in the text label.
-8. To generat another password, repeat from step 1 onwards.
+8. To generate another password, repeat from step 1 onwards.

+Please find below the screenshot of the GUI.

 ![Alt text](image.png)